© 2026 - Octane Automotive BV

 Ferrari Classiche in Maranello supplies a Red Book (Certificazione di Autenticità) on request based on the chassis number.
 For collector Testarossas this document is a decisive selling point.

 The 512 TR (1991-1994) and rare F512 M (1994-1996) are evolutions with more power and refinement.
-For collectors it is crucial to confirm the exact specification via factory documentation and chassis number prefix.
+For collectors it is crucial to confirm the exact specification via documentation and chassis number prefix.

 Note: These factors may influence buyer interest.
 Value depends on many factors.